 i18n folder.
 To request us to delete something:

 - File an issue in the docs-website repo, or contact the @hero in the #help-documentation channel if you're a New Relic employee.

 - We'll take a look at your issue and help out.

-If you need to stage content for a private beta or limited release, contact the docs hero in the #help-documentation Slack channel.
+If you need to stage content for a preview, contact the docs hero in the #help-documentation Slack channel.